The-Automation-Warehouse/Van-De-Graaff/README.md

 - some wire for the brushes
 - a small motor (I used a 6V DC motor running at 12V to get enough torque)
 - a 12V power supply
+- 100x380x4mm wood board
 - DC motor controller
 - C13 socket
 - 150cm of M8 threaded rod
 - 2x M8 Lock nuts
 - 2x20 Hardened steel pin
-- Some M3 screws
+- Some M3 and M5 screws
-- some threaded inserts
+- some M3 threaded inserts
 - 2 608 bearings